Democrats poised to take at least one seat on County Board of Supervisors

 Share Article

-SAN DIEGO (CNS) - The technically nonpartisan San Diego County Board of Supervisors will likely have a Democratic member for just the second time in three decades, according to election returns being tallied Tuesday evening.
+SAN DIEGO (CNS) - The technically nonpartisan San Diego County Board of Supervisors will have a Democratic member for just the second time in three decades.

-District 4 Democratic candidate Nathan Fletcher jumped to a commanding lead over Republican Bonnie Dumanis, although only 15 percent of precincts had reported by late Tuesday.
+District 4 Democratic candidate Nathan Fletcher easily defeated Republican Bonnie Dumanis in Tuesday's election.

 Desmond fell roughly five points short of 50 percent during the primary election, which would have given him the win outright.
 Instead, he faced Gomez, who netted 22.9 percent during the primary.